julianbrowne/bennett/README.md

 	my_api_spec:
 		session:
 			login:
-		  		desc: "Login to the service"
+		  		description: "Login to the service"
 		  		url: "/session"
 		  		method: post
 		  		body: some_user_data
 		  		remember: session_data
 		  		response: 201
 			logout:
-		  		desc: "Logout of the service"
+		  		description: "Logout of the service"
 		  		url: "/session/{session_id}"
 		  		urldata:
 		  			recall: session_data
 		  		method: delete
 		  		response: 201

 This defines two API calls: login and logout.
-Each has a description (desc), a url, an HTTP method and an expected HTTP response defined.
+Each has a description (description), a url, an HTTP method and an expected HTTP response defined.
 Additionally the login definition will populate its POST body with some fixture data (see below) and it will also "remember" any data (e.g. JSON) in a session structure called _session\_data_.
 This is then "recalled" by logout to populate the uri template defined for the url.
 In this case Bennett will look for a variable within the _session\_data_ object called _session\_id_

 ### Fixture Data